WELBECK SAILING CLUB

 - Rescue operations have to be restricted to absolute minimum, therefore no sailing when wind speed is likely to exceed 15mph.

 What all club members need to do.

 - Have stylus/pen or similar in car to use on keypad.
 Have kitchen roll or similar to touch latches/gate surfaces.
 Use hand sanitizer when leaving your car when arriving at the club and before getting into your car again when leaving the club

 2 .
 Wear face mask or similar face covering whilst at the club.

 - Have disposable gloves in the car to be used for one off tasks, see C. first person to arrive at the club.

 - Put on your sailing clothes at home so that you don’t have to use the changing rooms.

-- All members to check their temperature before travelling to the club and if 37.8 or above to stay at home.
+- All members to stay at home if feeling unwell and or 37.8 or above.
 Also to stay at home if new continuous cough or 3 or more coughing bouts in 24hr period.